-4.1.1 Course objectives
+6.1.1 Course objectives

-This is an overview training course which provide overall high-level introduction to the AXMEDIS Framework, starting from the overall project aims and objectives, and provide various holistic views to show the potential applications and plausible usage with examples.
+This is an overview training course which includes two parts.
+The first part provides overall high-level introduction to the AXMEDIS Framework, starting from the overall project aims and objectives, and providing various holistic views to show the potential applications and plausible usage with examples.
+The second part presents overall content production process, tools and technologies involved in the process, hints and suggestions on the environment set-up and understanding of the AXMEDIS distribution framework usage with practical examples and demonstrators provided.